HubTou/mod_storage/README.md

 If you are unsure of what you're doing, just make a copy of your *mod_storage.sqlite" file before starting to edit it...

 ## Caveats
-Processing of other backend storage is not supported.
+Processing of other backend storage methods is not supported.

 ## Possible future directions
 This command was made to clean up my mod_storage file after playing too much with work-in-progress mods.

-And I especially wanted to test the possibility to communicate with a client-side mod through this file.
+And I especially wanted to test the possibility to communicate with a client-side mod through this file...

 Go to [Discussions](https://github.com/HubTou/chat_exporter/discussions) if you want to suggest other things...